-Many healthcare sector employees have made changes to their retirement saving and investments since the onset of the economic ramifications of the COVID-19 pandemic.
-Nonetheless, confidence in the amount they are saving and in the investment of their savings has been shaken.
+Many healthcare sector employees have made changes to their retirement saving and investments in the wake of the economic fallout of the pandemic.
+Nonetheless, confidence in the amount they are saving and in the allocation of their savings has been shaken.
 In fact, 38% have become less confident that they will have enough money to live comfortably throughout retirement.